-Work on governance and business models started by defining and validating a series of 5G-enabled CAM business cases, providing the basis for exploring and detailing options for the sustainable deployment of 'teleoperated' logistics operations and related adequate Business Models.
-These findings then were complemented by a market analysis, an analysis of the potential impacts on (existing) logistic frameworks and collaboration models caused by the introduction of teleoperation, and a techno-economic assessment of the required 5G-network.
-Finally, the project refined the value network designed and consolidated the outcomes of the business models' validation and of the assessment of the regulatory environment into a roadmap with actions deemed necessary, and recommendations for sound cooperation and governance.
+Work on governance and business models started by defining and validating a series of 5Genabled CAM business cases, providing the basis for exploring and detailing options for sustainable deployment of 'teleoperated' logistics operations and related adequate Business Models.
+Once validated, all findings furthermore were translated into clear recommendations for sound cooperation and Governance.

-All intermediate results are documented in a series of project deliverables; these provide a better understanding of a 'teleoperation business case' from a logistics perspective and related potential business models (D3.1 & D3.2), the techno-economic assessment of the required 5G network investments performed (D3.3), the validation of a thorough value network analysis and most promising business models (D3.4) and, finally, a roadmap including considerations and detailed guidance on both required action and governance (D3.5).
+The main outcomes of this part of the project encompass a better understanding of a 'teleoperation' business case from a logistics perspective (D3.1) and related potential business models (D3.2), that subsequently were complemented by a techno-economic assessment of the 5G network investments required (D3.3), the validation of a thorough value network analysis and most promising business models (D3.4) and, finally, a roadmap including considerations and detailed guidance on both required action and governance (D3.5).

-The scheme below clarifies the logic of the workflow realized, along with the corresponding reporting:
+The scheme below clarifies the logic of the workflow realized, along with the corresponding tasks: